nikolay-borzov/torrent-clean/README.md

 `--verbose` - Output all outdated filenames.
 By default only first 20 filenames are displayed

+`--version` - Outputs the app version

+## Config files

+`torrent-clean` allow specifying some parameters via config file (`.torrent-cleanrc`, `.torrent-cleanrc.json`, `.torrent-cleanrc.yaml`, `.torrent-cleanrc.yml` or `.torrent-cleanrc.js`).
+There are might be many files - `torrent-clean` will collect and merge all files up to root directory.

+Parameter are:
+ - `ignore` - an array of globs or filenames that will be excluded from the list of extra files.

 ## Known bugs

 - Torrent files with names containing unicode characters (e.g. 𝗚𝗪𝗔 1.txt) cannot be parsed correctly.